 Management identifies critical processes and develops a plan to improve these activities which benefit the organization by meeting the defined tasks and objectives.

 Monitoring the teams that work on the planned activities and evaluate the process improvement efforts

 Teams who work on TQM efforts regularly manage their resources through Hoshin Planning, training or other methods as needed for the tasks.

 These efforts of various teams are evaluated by the management in comparison with the planned objectives and the plan is revised again to meet the desired objectives by correcting the deviations.

-Better relationship with all interested parties and constant engagement of employees through various activities like trainings, awareness sessions, feedbacks, etc. This keeps the entire ecosystem of an organization to participate effectively in the processes involved and work for better results as intended by the management.
+Create a better relationship with all the interested parties and constant engagement of employees through various activities like trainings, awareness sessions and feedbacks.
+This keeps the entire ecosystem of an organization to participate effectively in the processes involved and work for better results as intended by the management.